analogdevicesinc/libsmu/README.md

 ##### Python

-Bindings for python (2.7, 3.4, and 3.5) are available and can be enabled via the following cmake command:
+Bindings for python (2.7, 3.4, and 3.5) are available and can be enabled explicitly via the following cmake command (they're enabled by default):

 ```
 $ cmake -DBUILD_PYTHON=ON .